GabeScott/standard-works-vault/General Conference/2002 April - They Pray and They Go.md

 # They Pray and They Go

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 2002 General Conference*

+>*Let us, as a mighty body of priesthood, be doers of the word, and not hearers only.
+Let us pray, then let us go and do.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/04/they-pray-and-they-go?lang=eng)